JemaOS/Nephtys/docs/CHAT_BACKGROUND_CONTEXT_MENU_DESIGN.md

 ## CSS/Styling Considerations

 ### Theme Consistency
-All new components use the existing WhatsApp-style dark theme:
+All new components use the existing JemaOS-style dark theme:
 - Background: `#233138` (bg-surface)
 - Hover: `#3b4a54` (bg-hover)
 - Border: `#3b4a54`